What's the Matter With You (Part 1)

 Standing, the lady made introductions, “Sandra Caruthers: New Hampshire Office of Child Protective Services.”

-“Inspector Roberts, state police,” intoned the inspector.
+“Detective Roberts, state police,” intoned the inspector.

 “MCO agent Grace Winslow,” gave the MCO representative.